Single-layer framework of variational tensor network states: Results

-where the two $\sum$ sum over all the nearest neighbors in a single square without $(\square)$ and with $(\boxslash)$ $J'$ coupling, respectively.
+where the two $\sum$ sum over all the nearest-neighbor bond energies in inequivalent empty squares $\square_{A}$ and $\square_{B}$ [olive and red plaquettes illustrated in Fig.~8(c)].
 In Fig.~\ref{Fig:SSM-OP1}(a), we plot the obtained $M_p$ as a function of $D$.
-It shows clearly that the order parameter converges gradually as $D$ increases, and when $D = 9$ we obtain $M_p=0.1384$.
-By extrapolating to the large-$D$ limit, we obtain a final estimation $M_p = 0.1376$, which is a strong indication that the ground state breaks the $Z_2$ symmetry between two inequivalent squares.
+It shows clearly that the order parameter converges gradually as $D$ increases, and when $D = 9$ we obtain $M_p = $ 0.1945.
+By extrapolating to the large-$D$ limit, we obtain a final estimate $M_p = $ 0.1930, which is a strong indication that the ground state breaks the $Z_2$ symmetry between two inequivalent squares.
 The convergence with respect to $\chi$ plotted in Fig.~\ref{Fig:SSM-OP1}(b) indicates that the symmetry breaking is robust and is not a finite-$\chi$ effect.
 To show the detailed pattern and distinguish the two possible VBS states \cite{NingXi-SSM2023, Corboz-SSM}, we plot the bond correlation $\langle\mathbf{S}_i\cdot\mathbf{S}_j\rangle$ for each bond in Fig.~\ref{Fig:SSM}(c).
 It shows that the correlation in squares without $J'$ couplings is much stronger than that in squares with $J'$ couplings, consistent with the empty-plaquette VBS state.
 Furthermore, we find the obtained ground state has a tiny magnetization of $\sim 10^{-4}$, suggesting it probably does not break the SU(2) spin symmetry.
 Combining these features, we can convincingly conclude that the ground state is an empty-plaquette VBS state at $J = 0.7$, consistent with previous studies \cite{NingXi-SSM2023}.